-It's a utility that's getting more and more essential, but do you know how to save money on your broadband and still get the right service for your needs?
+It's an essential utility, but do you know how to save money on your broadband and still get the right service for your needs?

-When there are so many other bills to think about broadband may be pretty low on your list of priorities, but if you look at switching providers it's possible that you could save money and get a more appropriate service for your needs.
+When there are so many other bills to think about broadband may not be at the top of your list of priorities, but if you look at switching providers it's possible that you could save money and get a more appropriate service for your needs.

 Spend a few minutes online or on the phone and you may find some super-fast benefits...